 The remains of a superb Byzantine Church are being excavated by a team of arachnologists near Amman.

-The remains of a superb Byzantine Church are being excavated by a team of arachnologists near Amman.
+Background: The remains of a superb Byzantine Church are being excavated by a team of arachnologists near Amman.
 The Church dates from the fifth of sixth century.
 It is hoped that the excavations will reveal and define the entire structure.